Best Castle Stays in Scotland

 Built: 1660-1665

-I have so much to say about the beauty of this castle, and it was truly breathtaking to me.
+I have so much to say about the beauty of this castle, and it was truly breathtaking.
 I had saved up for a long time to do a castle hotel tour, and the Glengarry Castle is one of my fondest yet.
 Apart from the elegant rooms with period furnishings and a beautifully tended landscape, the castle has an unbeatable setting.

 Luxurious Glengarry Castle